Proxy Controls and Panel Data

+We refer to observables that provide noisy and possibly biased signals for unobserved confounders as `proxy controls' because they can act as proxies for factors one would like to control for.
+Test scores may be informative proxies for academic ability and years of experience for human capital.
+With panel data, past observations can provide a wealth of information about the latent characteristics of an individual.
+For example, past consumption habits are likely informative about the individual's consumption preferences.

+The problem of mismeasured controls has long been acknowledged in the labor economics literature, particularly in the context of returns to schooling (see \cite{Griliches1977} for an early empirical example).
+Classical analyses assume additive linear specifications for the potential outcomes and the measurement error.
+Linearity may be implausible in some settings and precludes the study of nonlinearities and heterogeneity in treatment effects.
+Following the seminal work of \cite{Miao2018}, an emerging literature considers proxy controls in non-linear, semiparametric, and nonparametric settings.

+We develop new nonparametric identification results in the context of proxy controls.
+We identify the conditional (on observed treatments and possibly other covariates) average potential outcomes.
+Causal objects can be identified using either of two conditional moment restrictions.
+Using these dual characterizations, we show that estimation of causal effects in this setting is `well-posed' under our identifying assumptions.
+Well-posedness is crucial for deriving simple and transparent convergence rates for estimation methods based on our identification results.
+We show that the problem of proxy controls can be adapted to causal analysis using panel data and develop new nonparametric identification results for panel models with a fixed number of time periods.

-While our analysis applies in cross-sectional settings, our results are well-suited to the context of panel data.
-In panels, observations from other time periods can be informative proxies for factors that explain the confounding (i.e., perfect controls).
-To illustrate, suppose that innate ability is a confounding factor.
-Then an individual's innate ability is associated with both the individual's treatment assignments and potential outcomes.
-It follows that the history of treatment assignments is informative about innate ability.
-We provide conditions on the serial dependence structure of the data and latent variables so that one can form proxy controls from past observations that satisfy our conditional independence restrictions.
-Thus we add to the panel literature by suggesting a novel non-parametric approach to identification and estimation of causal objects in fixed-$T$ panel models with general, non-separable heterogeneity.
+In panels, observations from other time periods can be informative proxies for latent confounding factors.
+By definition, confounders are associated with treatments and potential outcomes, and so, if the confounding factors are persistent, past treatments and past outcomes are informative about the confounding factors.
+We provide conditions on the serial dependence structure of the data and latent variables so that one can form proxy controls from past observations that satisfy our identifying assumptions.

-Our analysis treats identification and estimation with proxy controls as a measurement error problem.
-Proxy controls mis-measure a set of latent perfect controls.
-To account for the measurement error, the researcher divides the available proxy controls into two groups and, in effect, uses one group of proxy controls to instrument for the other.
-The validity of this approach does not require that the proxy controls be valid instruments in the standard sense.
-Instead, the proxy controls must satisfy a conditional independence restriction which, loosely speaking, states that the two sets of proxy controls are only related through their mutual association with the unobserved perfect controls.
-In addition, we require that the proxy controls are sufficiently informative (defined in terms of statistical completeness) about the latent perfect controls.

-We specify conditions under which the estimation problem suggested by our identification result is `well-posed'.
-The well-posedness of our estimation problem allows us to derive simple and fast rates of convergence under primitive conditions.
-We present an easy-to-implement non-parametric estimator that builds on our identification results and analyze its properties.